Particle Trajectories for Quantum Maps: Background

 for all $a \in C_0^\infty (T^* \R^d )$. \end{prop} The proof of Proposition \ref{p:DMExistence} is essentially the same as \cite[Theorem 5.2]{Zworski}, which proves it in the special case of pure states.

 In many natural cases, we may take the limit in (\ref{eq:DM}) to be uniform in the symbol $a$, in which case we refer to $\mu$ as a \emph{uniform defect measure}.
 For a precise characterization of aforesaid measures, see Proposition \ref{p:UDF_Equivalence}.
-In particular, in this paper we will work on the quantized torus $H_N$ (see \S \ref{ss:quantizedtorus}) where all defect measures are uniform.
+In particular, in this paper, we will work on the quantized torus $H_N$ (see \S \ref{ss:quantizedtorus}) where all defect measures are uniform.

-For semiclassical pseudodifferential operators on the real line, there are standard classes of states with known defect measures \cite[Proposition 3.3]{BFF} restated in Proposition \ref{p:Rdcoherent}.
+For semiclassical pseudodifferential operators on the real line, there are standard classes of states with known defect measures \cite[Proposition 3.3]{BFF} which we restate in Proposition \ref{p:Rdcoherent}.
 For a full proof (in French) see \cite[\S 3]{Lions1993} and a proof for less general coherent states see \cite[Chapter 5.1]{Zworski}.